xregistry/spec/core/spec.md

 - `attributes`
   - The set of extension, or constrained specification-defined, attributes defined for the indicated level of the Registry
-  - Type: Map where each attribute defined is the key
+  - Type: Map where each attribute's name is the key of the map
   - OPTIONAL
 - `attributes."STRING"`
   - The name of the attribute being defined.
 If this entry is constraining a specification defined attribute then it MUST match the existing attribute's name exactly (include its case) and MUST only constrain the definition of the attribute, not expand it.
 For example:
-    - defining a fixed list of STRING values via an `enume` - valid
+    - defining a fixed list of STRING values via an `enum` - valid
-    - changing a OPTIONAL attribute to be REQUIRED - valid
     - changing a STRING attribute to a TIMESTAMP - valid
-    - changing a REQUIRED attribute to be OPTIONAL - invalid
+    - changing a REQUIRED attribute to be OPTIONAL - valid
+    - changing a OPTIONAL attribute to be REQUIRED - invalid
     - changing a STRING attribute to a DECIMAL - invalid
   - Type: String
   - REQUIRED

+TODO: check the above example list

 - `attributes."STRING".type
-  - The "TYPE" of the attribue being defined.
+  - The "TYPE" of the attribute being defined.
 MUST be one of the data types (in lower case) defined in [Attributes and Extensions](#attributes-and-extensions)
   - Type: TYPE
   - REQUIRED
 - `attributes."STRING".description
   - A human readable description of the attribute
-  - Type: STRING
+  - Type: String
   - OPTIONAL
 - `attributes."STRING".enum
   - A list of possible values for this attribute.
 Each item in the array MUST